 Expert Witness/Evaluator Training

-The Expert Witness/Evaluator Training is designed to provide information, demonstrations, role-playing and practice testimony primarily for psychologists and psychiatrists who will contract with the Division of Youth and Family Services.
+The Expert Witness/Evaluator Training is designed to provide information, demonstrations, role-playing and practice testimony for psychologists and psychiatrists.
 The reference material that will be offered will enable educated and experienced professionals to attain the skills and understanding necessary to assume the role and responsibilities of an Expert Witness in child welfare cases.

 The training consists of 3.5 days of training.
 Two days of classroom clinical instruction are followed by a day of legal instruction regarding termination of parental rights in the child welfare context and a half day consultation day.
 The legal day of training includes mock direct or cross-examination.